 Sue starts her research at the National Railway Museum in York.
 It’s here the Flying Scotsman now resides and Sue thinks Alfred may have driven the famous engine, which could travel at 110mph.
 Disappointingly, this proves to be a family myth, but the truth is just as fascinating in its own way.

 According to union records, Alfred joined the railways at the comparatively late age of 21.
 It was an era when engine drivers were considered working class aristocracy, a position that had to be earned.
 Alfred began as a cleaner, stripping the soot and dirt from engines, before becoming a fireman, a backbreaking job that involved shoveling tons of coal each trip.
 Only then could he be promoted to driver.

 Alfred compounded matters by marrying working class Margaret Lacey.
-Rather pointedly, Sue’s great-grandfather James is described as a “gentleman” on his son’s 1909-marriage certificate.
-By now, Sue doesn’t think too kindly of her great-grandfather, who’s beginning to emerge as something of a snob.
+Rather pointedly, Sue’s great grandfather James is described as a “gentleman” on his son’s 1909 marriage record.
+By now, Sue doesn’t think too kindly of her great grandfather, who’s beginning to emerge as something of a snob.